A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Results

 \subsubsection{Lift force effect}

-In this section, we study the effect of the $\beta$ parameter (defined on equation~(\ref{eq:lift_force1})) on the hematocrit profiles.
+Different deformable particles exhibit different capacities in breaking the hydrodynamic symmetry, which causes variation in the lift force dependency on the particle-wall distance.
+For instance, RBCs with a biconcave disc shape and higher deformability~\cite{reasor2013determination} typically exhibit a higher lift force near the wall compared to typical vesicles~\cite{Abkarian2002}.
+To capture this lift force variability and also identify a suitable parameter of blood flows, we study the effect of the $\beta$ parameter on the changes of hematocrit distribution and CFL thickness.
 For our simulations, we use a uniform Cartesian mesh with the following dimensions: $L=0.004$ m, $H=50 \,\mu$m, $W=10 \, \mu$m, using $100 \times 60 \times 1 $ control volumes.

-The following model parameter values are used, which are characteristic of human blood: we study RBCs with radius value of $a=2.82 \, \mu$m, the value of $U_0$ imposed at the inlet is $U_0=0.01$ m/s, the plasma viscosity is $\mu_f=0.0013$ Pas, the density is $\rho=1000$ kg/m$^3$, the initial hematocrit (or bulk volume fraction) is $\phi_b=0.2$, $\phi_m=0.5$, $\alpha=4$ and our control parameter $h_0$ is set to $h_0=1.0\times 10^{-12}$.
-With these model parameter values, our particle Reynolds and the global Reynolds number are $Re_p=1.32 \times10^{-4}$ and $Re=0.069$, respectively, which are small enough values to neglect inertial effects.
+We set particle size equal to the RBC hydrodynamic radius $a=2.82 \, \mu$m.
+The value of $U_0$ imposed at the inlet is $U_0=0.01$ m/s.
+The plasma viscosity is $\mu_f=0.0013$ Pas, the density is $\rho=1000$ kg/m$^3$, the bulk hematocrit is $\phi_b=0.2$.

 Our results can be found in figure~\ref{fig:betavarprofiles}, where we illustrate our steady-state hematocrit and velocity profiles obtained at $x/L=0.875$ for three different values of the coefficient $\beta=[1.0,1.1,1.2]$.
 We limit ourselves to these values, since we have found that a $\beta$ value within this range is able to reproduce behavior observed in blood flows.
-As can be seen in figure~\ref{fig:hemavsbetavar}), we illustrate the behavior of the hematocrit profiles as we vary the $\beta$ parameter.
+As can be seen in figure~\ref{fig:hemavsbetavar}, we illustrate the behavior of the hematocrit profiles as we vary the $\beta$ parameter.
 Since an increase in value of $\beta$ leads to a higher magnitude of the lift force, it can be easily noticed that the CFL thickness $\delta_{CFL}$ rises as $\beta$ is being increased.
-As it can be noticed, no CFL is observed when $\beta=1.0$, since the hematocrit is non-zero at the wall, but when $\beta=1.10$ we observe a CFL with a thickness value of $\delta_{CFL}\approx 2.4\,\mu$m, and when $\beta=1.20$ we obtain a value of $\delta_{CFL}\approx 6.2\,\mu$m.
+As it can be noticed, no significant CFL is observed when $\beta=1.0$, since the hematocrit is non-zero at the wall, but when $\beta=1.10$ we observe a CFL with a thickness value of $\delta_{CFL}\approx 2.4\,\mu$m, and when $\beta=1.20$ we obtain a value of $\delta_{CFL}\approx 6.2\,\mu$m.
 This leads us to conclude that $\beta$ controls the CFL thickness in the simulations.
-It is also worth noting that as $\beta$ increases, we observe higher values of volume fraction at the center of the channel caused by the enlargement of the cell-depleted layer near the wall.
+It is also worth noting that as $\beta$ increases, we observe higher values of hematocrit at the center of the channel as more RBCs migrate from the wall region to the cell-laden region.

 We also report the corresponding velocity profiles for these simulations, which can be found in figure~\ref{fig:Uxvsbetavar}), where a parabolic-like profile is obtained with a semi-flat region at the center.
 As we approach the walls, which is where the cell-depleted region is found, the velocity values decrease until they reach a zero value, as specified by our no-slip boundary conditions.
 The only noticeable differences between the three $\beta$ cases are observed outside the centerline, where slightly higher values of velocity are seen when the value of $\beta$ has the greatest value.
 Overall, the velocity is fairly insensitive to $\beta$.